-If market quotations are not readily available, securities will be valued at their fair market value as determined using the "fair value" procedures approved by the Board.
-Fair value pricing involves subjective judgments, and it is possible that the fair value determined for a security may be materially different than the value that could be realized upon the sale of that security.
+If market quotations are not readily available, securities will be valued at their fair market value as determined using the "fair value" procedures approved by the Board and the Adviser.
+The Board has selected the Adviser as its valuation designee.
+Fair value pricing involves subjective judgments and it is possible that the fair value determined for a security may be materially different than the value that could be realized upon the sale of that security.
 The fair value prices can differ from market prices when they become available or when a price becomes available.
-The Board has delegated execution of these procedures to a fair value committee composed of one or more representatives from the Adviser.
-The Adviser may enlist third party consultants such as an audit firm or financial officer of a security issuer on an as-needed basis to assist in determining a security-specific fair value.
-The Board reviews and ratifies the execution of this process and the resultant fair value prices at least quarterly to assure the process produces reliable results.

-The Fund may use independent pricing services to assist in calculating the value of the Fund's portfolio securities.
-In addition, market prices for foreign securities are not determined at the same time of day as the NAV for the Fund.
+The Board reviews the execution of this process at least annually to ensure the process produces reliable results.
+Independent pricing services may assist in calculating the value of each Fund's portfolio securities.
+In addition, market prices for foreign securities are not determined at the same time of day as the NAV for each Fund.

-In computing the NAV, the Fund values foreign securities held by the Fund at the latest closing price on the exchange in which they are traded immediately prior to closing of the Exchange.
+In computing the NAV, the Funds value foreign securities held by a Fund at the latest closing price on the exchange in which they are traded immediately prior to closing of the Exchange.
 Prices of foreign securities quoted in foreign currencies are translated into U.S. dollars at current rates.
-If events materially affecting the value of a security in the Fund's portfolio, particularly foreign securities, occur after the close of trading on a foreign market but before the Fund prices its shares, the security will be valued at fair value.
-For example, if trading in a portfolio security is halted and does not resume before the Fund calculates its NAV, the Adviser may need to price the security using the Fund's fair value pricing guidelines.
+If events materially affecting the value of a security in a Fund's portfolio, particularly foreign securities, occur after the close of trading on a foreign market but before a Fund prices its shares, the security will be valued at fair value.
+For example, if trading in a portfolio security is halted and does not resume before a Fund calculates its NAV, the Adviser may need to price the security using the Funds' fair value pricing guidelines.
 Without a fair value price, short-term traders could take advantage of the arbitrage opportunity and dilute the NAV of long-term investors.
-Fair valuation of the Fund's portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Fund's NAV by short term traders.
+Fair valuation of a Fund's portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of a Fund's NAV by short term traders.
 The determination of fair value involves subjective judgments.
 As a result, using fair value to price a security may result in a price materially different from the prices used by other mutual funds to determine NAV, or from the price that may be realized upon the actual sale of the security.